New York voter registration guide

 New York voter registration deadlines

-- By-mail: Postmarked 25 days before Election Day
+- By-mail deadline: Postmarked 25 days before Election Day

 New York voter registration rules